 Some researchers believe that using lithium helps strengthen the nerve connections in your brain that control your mood because of proteins it contains.

 Lithium does have a strong clinical track record as an effective treatment for bipolar depression.
-Specifically, over 300 studies in a clinical review showed that lithium use notably suppressed suicide attempts and suicides in study participants.
+Specifically, over 300 studies in a showed that lithium use notably suppressed suicide attempts and suicides in study participants.

-Lithium’s connection to a lower suicide rate for people with bipolar depression suggests that it suppresses other symptoms of the condition, too.
+Lithium’s connection to a for people with bipolar depression suggests that it suppresses other symptoms of the condition, too.
 Researchers take these findings as evidence that lithium’s mood-stabilizing effects are the reason why people who take it have less manic episodes and fewer suicidal thoughts.
 For this reason, lithium may also work as a short-term treatment option for people who have acute manic episodes.

 Lithium is only approved for depression associated with bipolar disorder.
 It might also be effective for other kinds of depression when it’s added on to an antidepressant, but more trials are needed.
 If you’re taking an antidepressant and still have symptoms, talk to your doctor about whether adding lithium could help.